Why Psychedelics Change Everything

 Indigenous peoples around the world have long believed that psychedelic compounds put humans in direct contact with the spirit world -- specifically "mother nature" and other supposed plant spirits that are here to guide and heal us.

-If you had talked to me this a couple of years ago I would have laughed and dismissed it out of hand.
+If you had mentioned this concept to me a couple of years ago, I would have dismissed it out of hand.
 From my limited reading on psychedelics, I knew that you could hallucinate on these compounds, and that put me off them entirely.
-The thought of seeing things that were not real was not my idea of a good time, and I couldn’t for the life of me think why anyone would want to do them.
-It was only after reading a story about Near Death Experiences (commonly referred to as "NDEs") that made me take a second look at psychedelics, as my mechanistic understanding of the universe was challenged in quite a profound way.
+The thought of seeing things that were not real was not my idea of a fun time, and I couldn’t for the life of me think why anyone would want to do them.
+It was only after reading a story about Near Death Experiences ("NDEs") that made me take a second look at psychedelics, as my mechanistic understanding of the universe began to crack in quite a profound way.

 There appears to be an increasing body of evidence that suggests human consciousness can exist, at least for several minutes, after the body has technically died.
 Dr Sam Parnia, the world’s leading authority on resuscitation techniques, noticed this phenomenon after bringing thousands of people -- quite literally -- back from the dead in Southampton Hospital in the UK.